 Regulatory and maintenance considerations

 Drainage is not just about making it work today — systems must comply with local regulations (stormwater management, runoff limits, water quality) and be maintainable over their life span (access, sediment removal, inspection).
+Adhering to established criteria and following official guidance is essential for regulatory compliance and effective hydraulic design.
+It is also important to develop a comprehensive drainage plan as part of the design and regulatory process to ensure proper water management and structural integrity.
 While regulations vary by locale, the core design philosophy is broadly applicable.
 Note that if you are using software like InfoDrainage, it allows you to input regional standards or customize the details to fit your specific regulatory needs.

 8 practical steps in a drainage design workflow